exploring self-realization, sacred personhood, and full humanity

 But what does this mean?
 It is not the bodily beauty – be it mortal body or astral body, formidable as this beauty will likely be - which shall save us.
 We have learned that nothing external to our own Selves can rescue or help us become more spiritual; and not even one’s Twin Soul, as external being, can help us.

 Then what?
-She is more than external being.
+The answer is - she is more than external being.
 She is not given the title “Twin Soul” for sport.
-In some undefined sense, on a deeper level, her very essence merges with, is part of, shares elemental root with her Beloved.
+In some undefined sense, on a deeper level, her very essence merges with, is part of, shares elemental root with, her Beloved.
 And it is this unseen nexus, which becomes a kind of proxy for one’s own Self, that begins to dismantle the ego's perceptions of terrifying aloneness.

 It is not her bodily beauty that saves.
 But when the radiant visage of the goddess smiles, seemingly affirming and sanctifying one’s very existence, then that warming radiance, as the radiance of God’s own beauty, will calm and soothe the fractured and stressed recipient.
 Yes, in her smile, the smile of God's agent, we find existential validation and sense of worth.
 No terror of eternal life can survive within the sacred domain of this enlivening and exhilarating energy.